 Important: If you suspect a gas appliance is unsafe it is best to turn the appliance off immediately.
 Do not touch it until it has been checked by a registered gas engineer.
 Open all the doors and windows to air out the room.
 Ensure that you have shut off the supply at the meter control valve.

-A certificate states that the installation has been properly inspected and is determined to be safe and leak free.
-An authorised person who is registered with the Liquefied Petroleum Gas Safety Association of Southern Africa (LPGAS) must issue the certificate.
+The Gas certificate states that the installation on the propty has been properly inspected.
+The property is deemed to be safe and leak free.
+Only an authorised person who is registered with the Liquefied Petroleum Gas Safety Association of Southern Africa (LPGAS) may issue the certificate.

-Any person who has a liquid gas installation in their home must have this certificate as per regulations.
+Any homeowner who has a gas installation in place must have this certificate as per regulations.
 This is usually obtained during the installation phase.
-Homeowners need to know that the onus is on them to ensure that they have this certificate in their possession, not the installer.
+Top tip: Homeowners must ensure that they have this certificate in their possession, not the gas installer.

-If your home is damaged or destroyed, as a result of a defective appliance – and you do not have a valid certificate issued by someone registered with LPGAS – the insurance implications could be significant.
-An insurance company would be well within their rights to repudiate a claim, which could have severe financial repercussions for the home-owner.
+In the unfortunate event that your home is damaged or destroyed, as a result of a defective appliance – and you do not have a valid certificate issued - the insurance implications could be significant.

 Regulations for gas installations:

 - Less than 1 metre sideways from doors and windows

 - Less than 2 metres from drains and air vents